OffchainLabs/arbitrum-orbit-sdk/examples/setup-fee-distributor-contract/README.md

 - CHAIN_OWNER_PRIVATE_KEY: private key of the account with executor privileges in the UpgradeExecutor admin contract for the chain
 - ORBIT_CHAIN_ID: chainId of the Orbit chain
 - ORBIT_CHAIN_RPC: RPC of the Orbit chain
+- PARENT_CHAIN_ID: chainId of the parent chain
+- RECIPIENT_ADDRESSES: Array of addresses to configure in the distributor contract
+- RECIPIENT_WEIGHTS: Array of weights of each of the configured addresses

+## How to configure the distribution addresses in the .env file

+The .env file contains two arrays: RECIPIENT_ADDRESSES and RECIPIENT_WEIGHTS.
+The first one will have the addresses that will receive the amounts that the distributor contract receives.
+The second one will define the weights of each of those addresses.
+For example, if one recipient has a weight of 75%, they will receive 75% of the amount held in the contract at the time of distribution.
+Both arrays must have the same length.

+Weights are expressed in percentages multiplied by 100.
+For example, to allocate 12,5% of the amount to a specific recipient, you'll define the weight as 1250.
+To allocate 80%, you'll define the weight as 8000.

+You can configure as many recipients as you wish.

 ## Setup